Mass testing in establishments

 - Collection and dispatch/transport of samples to the logistics collection point in the canton.

 Businesses can now register using this online form.
 Please note that the following information is required for online registration:

 - Total number of employees in the establishment

-- Number of employees working shifts
+- Number of employees on site (not working full-time from home)

 - Estimated number of individuals to be tested